 The following hypothetical case study is based on an actual client’s experience.
 We have protected the identity of the clients by changing names and locations.
 Given that many of our clients experience similar life events, the case studies are designed to depict the value proposition Massey Quick Simon brings to the table.
 Each family we work with is unique.
 There is no “cookie cutter” set of solutions.
 We bring our full set of resources to the table to solve, educate, implement, and monitor.

 Ms. Morelli, a newly widowed 62 year-old woman with 2 grown children, came to Massey Quick Simon at the suggestion of a friend.
 Her late husband had managed all of their investments without the assistance of an outside advisor.
 He had kept Ms. Morelli in the loop in a general sense but she had never been intimately involved in the day-to-day transactions or composition of their joint portfolio.
-Composed, yet anxious to build an understanding of her estate, Ms. Morelli looked to Massey Quick Simon for guidance and organization as she entered the next phase of her life.
+Composed, yet eager to build an understanding of her estate, Ms. Morelli looked to Massey Quick Simon for guidance and organization as she entered the next phase of her life.

 - After several meetings, Ms. Morelli shared her statements with us and the majority of her assets were in equities.
 She was aware that the portfolio experienced a significant decline in 2008, but she was hesitant to make changes and was unsure about how to get started.
 Included in her assets was a concentrated financial services stock position that carried a low basis.